eleda77/eleda77.github.io/docs/vocab_list.md

 **cannonade** - a heavy fire of artillery; an attack (as with words) likened to artillery fire : bombardment

 **cantilever** - a long projecting beam or girder fixed at only one end, used in bridge construction

+**cantle** - the raised curved part at the back of a horse's saddle

 **caparison** - an ornamental covering spread over a horse's saddle or harness